-Recommendation 1: The Price Per Unit of fixed-income securities should be the dirty market price expressed as a percentage of the nominal value and should exclude any haircut but include any adjustment for the purpose of calculating the cash proceeds to be paid at settlement.
+Recommendation 1: The Price Per Unit of fixed-income securities should be the dirty market price expressed as a percentage of the nominal value and should exclude any haircut.

 Recommendation 2: In collateral update reports, where parties disagree about the Price Per Unit of a collateral security, they should try to agree a price for the purpose of reporting, for which, they should look first at the market prices that they have used to revalue collateral securities for the purpose of calculating the transaction exposures in individual repos, their overall net exposure to another party and the consequent variation margins.
 Parties should not "correct" prices in their internal risk management systems to match agreed prices used in reporting.